jasperjang/clenvGUI/docs/source/How to use clenv GUI.rst

     :scale: 30 %

-If you click the "Navigate to project on clearML" button, your default web browser will open the task on clearML.
+If you click the "Navigate to project on clearML" button, your default web browser will open the task on the clearML website.

 If you chose to save the configuration as a template, it will be visible on the home screen: